ramrom/rams_dot_files/cheatsheets/java_cheatsheet.md

 var strs = new String[]{"hi","there"};
 var alstrs = new ArrayList<String>(Arrays.asList(strs)); // Arrays#asList converts to List<String>, need ArrayList<String>

+// Iteratable - List (and Set) offer iterator() methods that return Iterator<T>
+    // Iterable is a superinterface of Collection interface for (Element e: mylist) { System.out.println(e); }   // for loop is sugar for using iterator mylist.forEach(e -> System.out.println(e) )         // forEach concise way to iterate

+// similar to Iterable is the Iterator interface in java 1.2, also part of Collections framework var i = mylist.iterator() i.hasNext();        // check if another item in iterator exists i.next();           // get next item, throws an exception if none (use hasNext to check) i.remove();         // remove an element from collection and not raise ConcurrentModificationException
 // create streams
 mylist.stream().forEach(i -> System.out.println(i));